flutterdata/flutter_data/README.md

 Inspired by [Ember Data](https://github.com/emberjs/data) and [ActiveRecord](https://guides.rubyonrails.org/active_record_basics.html).

+---

+<h1>⚠️ DOCUMENTATION IS OUT OF DATE.
+I'm working on it, please bare with me!</h1>

+<h3>Refer to https://github.com/flutterdata/flutter_data_setup_app and https://github.com/flutterdata/flutter_data_todos</h3>

+---

 ## Features

 - **Auto-generated repositories (REST clients) for all models** 🚀
   - CRUD and custom actions on remote API
   - StateNotifier, Future and Stream APIs
 - **Built for offline-first** 🔌
   - uses Hive at its core for caching & local storage
   - included read/write retry offline adapter
 - **Effortless setup** ⏰
   - Automatically pre-configured for `provider`, `riverpod` and `get_it`
   - Convention over configuration powered by Dart mixins
 - **Exceptional relationship support** ⚡️
   - Automatically synchronized, traversable relationship graph
   - Reactive relationships
 - **Clean, intuitive API and minimal boilerplate** 💙
   - Truly configurable and composable
   - Scales very well (both up _and_ down)

 #### Check out the [Documentation](https://flutterdata.dev) or the [Tutorial](https://flutterdata.dev/tutorial) 📚 where we build a CRUD app from the ground app in record time.